mikejewell/hci-slack/README.md

 * SPOTIFY_USERNAME: The user who owns the playlist
 * SPOTIFY_PLAYLIST_ID: The ID of the playlist that you're sharing
 * SPOTIFY_REDIRECT_URI: Should be http://yoursite.com/jukebox/callback

+### Miscellanous

+slack.utils has a utility function, send_message, which uses the incoming web hook to send a message as any bot, to any channel.
+The only required parameter is 'text', with username, icon_emoji, icon_url, channel, attachements, and unfurl_links all being optional.